On Nikol'skii inequalities for domains in $R^d$: General results

 \begin{remark} The above result remains valid if the sequence of polynomial subspaces $\{\P_n\}$ is replaced with any sequence $\{\Q_n\}$ of subspaces of $L_\infty(D,\mu)$ satisfying the property that $\phi\in\Q_n$ implies $\phi^s\in\Q_{ns}$ for all positive integers $s$.
-Useful examples of such sequences of subspaces may include even polynomials (of certain degree), radial polynomials, and others. \end{remark}
+Useful examples of such sequences of subspaces may include radial polynomials, even polynomials (of certain degree), and others. \end{remark}

 We note that in applying Theorem~\ref{dt2.1} and Corollary~\ref{dc2.2}, we usually set $p=2$ or $p=1$.
 We also note that the requirement that~\eqref{d2.5} is valid for all polynomials of total degree $n$ is not crucial for deducing~\eqref{d2.6} but it is for the proof of~\eqref{d2.6'}.